Tracking Social Determinants of Health During the COVID-19 Pandemic

 Social determinants of health are the conditions in which people are born, grow, live, work, and age.1 They include factors like socioeconomic status, education, neighborhood and physical environment, employment, and social support networks, as well as access to health care (Figure 1).

-Though health care is essential to health, research shows that health outcomes are driven by an array of factors, including underlying genetics, health behaviors, social and environmental factors, and financial distress and all of its implications.
-While there is currently no consensus in the research on the magnitude of the relative contributions of each of these factors to health, studies suggest that health behaviors and social and economic factors are the primary drivers of health outcomes, and social and economic factors can shape individuals’ health behaviors.
-There is extensive research that concludes that addressing social determinants of health is important for improving health outcomes and reducing health disparities.2 Prior to the pandemic there were a variety of initiatives to address social determinants of health both in health and non-health sectors.
-The COVID-19 pandemic exacerbated already existing health disparities for a broad range of populations, but specifically for people of color.
+Though health care is essential to health, research shows that health outcomes are driven an array of factors outside the health care system may play an even larger role in shaping health.
+Extensive research concludes that addressing social determinants of health is important for improving health outcomes and reducing health disparities.2 Prior to the pandemic there were a variety of initiatives underway to address social determinants of health both in health and non-health sectors.
+The COVID-19 pandemic has not only disproportionately affected the health of people of color and other high-need groups, but also had disproportionate impacts on economic and social factors.

 How are adults faring across a range of social determinants of health during the pandemic?

-- More than one in six adults (17.4%) reported that they or someone in their household had experienced a loss of employment income in the past four weeks;
+- More than one in eight adults (13.6%) reported that they or someone in their household had experienced a loss of employment income in the past four weeks;

-- More than half (50.9%) of adults reported difficulty paying for usual household expenses in the past 7 days, and 30.5% used credit cards or loans to meet household spending needs;
+- More than six in ten (61.3%) of adults reported at least a little difficulty paying for usual household expenses in the past 7 days, and 31.8% used credit cards or loans to meet household spending needs;

 Black and Hispanic adults fare worse than White adults across nearly all measures, with large differences in some measures.
-In September 2021, nearly seven in ten of Black and Hispanic adults (66.4% and 69.2%, respectively) reported difficulty paying household expenditures compared to 43.6% of White adults; 12.9% of Black adults and 10.6% of Hispanic adults reported no confidence in their ability to make next month’s housing payment compared to 4.1% of White adults; and 14.9% of Black adults and 14.2% of Hispanic adults reported food insufficiency in the household compared to 6.3% of White adults.
-Furthermore, around a quarter of Black and Hispanic adults reported living in a household that experienced a loss of employment income in the last four weeks (24.9% and 27.2%, respectively) compared to 13.1% of White adults.
+In early March 2022, three quarters of Black and Hispanic adults (74.4% and 75.2%, respectively) reported difficulty paying household expenditures compared to 55.5% of White adults; 9.6% of Black adults and 8.4% of Hispanic adults reported no confidence in their ability to make next month’s housing payment compared to 4.0% of White adults; and 20.4% of Black adults and 16.2% of Hispanic adults reported food insufficiency in the household compared to 7.1% of White adults.
+Furthermore, nearly a fifth of Black adults, and about one in four Hispanic adults reported living in a household that experienced a loss of employment income in the last four weeks (17.1% and 23.0%, respectively) compared to 10.2% of White adults.

-While variation across age and gender3 was not as stark, younger adults (ages 18 to 44) fared worse on many measures compared to older adults.
-For example, higher shares of younger adults reported symptoms of anxiety and depression as well as difficulty paying for usual household expenses.
+While variation across age and gender was not as stark, younger adults (ages 18 to 44) fared worse on many measures compared to older adults.
+For example, higher shares of younger adults reported symptoms of anxiety and depression as well as having a little difficulty paying for usual household expenses.
 In addition, higher shares of women reported symptoms of depression or anxiety and difficulty paying usual household expenses in the past seven days compared to men.

 Across most measures, adults with children in their household fared worse compared to overall adults.
-For example, 22.0% of adults with children in the household experienced loss of employment income in the household in the last four weeks compared to 17.4% of adults overall, and six in ten (59.7%) adults with children in the household reported difficulty paying for household expenses in the past week compared to the overall population of 50.9%.
-Adults in households with children were also more likely to report food insufficiency, symptoms of depression or anxiety, and no confidence in ability to make next month’s housing payment than the general population.
+For example, 17.5% of adults with children in the household experienced loss of employment income in the household in the last four weeks compared to 13.6% of adults overall, and over two thirds (69.2%) of adults with children in the household reported difficulty paying for household expenses in the past week compared to the overall population of 61.3%.
+Adults in households with children were also more likely to report food insufficiency, symptoms of depression or anxiety, having no confidence in ability to make next month’s housing payment than the general population, and borrowing from friends or family to meet household spending.

 What to watch going forward